hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

 </style>

-We've looked at some common, simple ways implicits are used in every day scala.
+We've looked at some common ways implicits are used in every day scala.
 THere's one major common pattern that combines a lot of the techniques we've used before: Type classes.

 Type classes are a way to extend the functionality of classes without actually changing them, or losing type safety.